maltanar/rosetta/README.md

 # Rosetta
 Rosetta is a project template to rapidly deploy Chisel and Vivado HLS accelerators on the Xilinx PYNQ platform.
-It uses the PlatformWrapper components from the fpga-tidbits framework for easy memory mapped register file management.

 For Chisel accelerators, use the master branch.
 For Vivado HLS accelerators, use the hls branch.